John de Mol Jr.

-Johannes Hendrikus Hubert "John" de Mol Jr. (born 24 April 1955) is a Dutch media tycoon.
+Johannes Hendrikus Hubert "John" de Mol Jr. is a Dutch media proprietor.
 De Mol is one of the men behind production companies Endemol and Talpa.
-He created the reality television formats Big Brother, Fear Factor and The Voice.
+He created the reality television formats Big Brother, Star Academy and The Voice, and the game shows Fear Factor, Deal or No Deal and The Floor.

-Forbes estimated him to be worth about US$1.5 billion in 2017.
+Forbes estimated him to be worth about US$1.8 billion in 2023.